bbmokhtari/django-translations/docs/reference/querysets.rst

       Causes the queryset to use the applied language from there on.

+      :return: The queryset which uses the applied language.
+      :rtype: TranslatableQuerySet

       To use the applied language in the queryset:

       .. testsetup:: cipher